wwarriner/uabrc.github.io/docs/workflow_solutions/getting_containers.md

 This will pull the image and setup the container for use.
 As with all containers, `docker run` along with the right flags/option will run the container.
 Please refer to the `README` file provided in the container repository, or look for documentation specific to the container.
 Please see our documentation for [using Singularity on a cloud instance](#using-containers-on-uab-rc-cloud-cloudrcuabedu).

-## Sharing Containers Using UAB GitLab Container Registry
+## Sharing Containers Using Code.rc Container Registry

-If you prefer to share your container with a particular team/group, then the UAB GitLab container registry is the best and most secure option.
+If you prefer to share your container with a particular team/group, then the Code.rc container registry is the best and most secure option.

-The following steps help you to create a container registry in UAB GitLab:
+The following steps help you to create a container registry in Code.rc:

 1. Create a Code.rc account following the guidelines from the [Code.rc page](../account/code.rc/create.md).
-1. Create a `new_project` on UAB GitLab and click `Package and Registries`, and then go to `Container Registry`.
+1. Create a `new_project` on Code.rc and click `Package and Registries`, and then go to `Container Registry`.
 Initially, the container registry looks empty because there are no container images in the registry.

     ![!Containers registry.](./images/containers_registry.png)

     !!! note
         Copy these CLI commands for future reference.
-It contains commands (1) to login to your project UAB GitLab container registry (2) Add an image to the registry using the push/build command.
+It contains commands (1) to login to your project Code.rc container registry (2) Add an image to the registry using the push/build command.
 We will use the `push` command as we already have the existing container in our system.

-1. Login to UAB GitLab Registry using your `registry_name:ID`.
+1. Login to Code.rc Registry using your `registry_name:ID`.

     ```bash
     sudo docker login code.rc.uab.edu:4567
     ```

     !!! note
         The registry_name and ID shown in this examples are for understanding and not meant for testing.
-Please use your GitLab registry name and ID for testing.
+Please use your Code.rc registry name and ID for testing.

     Note: For securing concerns, use an access token to log in.
-Create an access token in UAB GitLab to push/pull the docker container in the container registry (Secure token and guidelines to follow are shown next).
+Create an access token in Code.rc to push/pull the docker container in the container registry (Secure token and guidelines to follow are shown next).

     ```bash
     sudo docker login code.rc.uab.edu:4567 -u username –p access_token
     ```

-1. Creating an Access Token: From the UAB GitLab page, you can create an access token instead of using a password to log in to the UAB GitLab registry.
+1. Creating an Access Token: From the Code.rc page, you can create an access token instead of using a password to log in to the Code.rc registry.
 Goto Edit profile -> Click `Access Tokens`.
 Then enter:

       - **Token name.**:Suggestion: "container"_"repository-name"